framsouza/eck-beats-kafka-logstash/README.md

 _(WIP)_

 On this page, you are going to learn how to configure beats on Kubernetes and use kafka + logstash to insert events on elasticsearch running on top of ECK.
+Let assume you have a Kubernetes environment with `n` namespaces and there are 2 namespaces which you have to send the output to two differents topic on Kafka.
+You also need separates pipelines to process these data and insert into two differents indices on Elasticsearch.

 ### Scenario
 - Kubernetes version 1.21 / ECK 1.9.1 / Elastic Stack 7.16.2 / Kafka 3.0.0